 - Peerless Gas is a four-deck model that uses gravity convection.
 It has 12.6ft³ total capacity with a temperature range of 250° to 550°F (120°—290°C) maximum.
 The four chambers make it ideal for efficient gas heat drying of large-volume samples.
-The included low temperature system allows for gentle drying of sensitive materials.
+The included low-temperature system allows for the gentle drying of sensitive materials.
 This model can use natural or LP gas, a selection which must be specified when ordering.

 - Air Drying is best used for fireproofing and for drying materials like coal and soils that require air drying at lower temperatures, this 30ft³ unit can be operated with unheated air circulation or at temperatures up to 105°F (41°C).
 Even with a lower maximum temperature, drying is quick and efficient due to the unit's high air flow.

 Having trouble deciding on the right model for your needs?
 Contact customer service for help.